opengeospatial/ogcapi-workshop/workshop/content/docs/overview-and-main-concepts.md

 - [Routes](https://ogcapi.ogc.org/routes) provides access to routing data
 - [Styles](https://ogcapi.ogc.org/styles) defines a Web API that enables map servers, clients as well as visual style editors, to manage and fetch styles
 - [3D GeoVolumes](https://ogcapi.ogc.org/geovolumes) facilitates efficient discovery of and access to 3D content in multiple formats based on a space-centric perspective
-- [Moving Features](https://ogcapi.ogc.org/movingfeatures) defines an API that provides access to data representing features that move as rigid bodies
 - [Joins](https://ogcapi.ogc.org/joins)  supports the joining of data, from multiple sources, with feature collections or directly with other input files
 - [Discrete Global Grid System](https://ogcapi.ogc.org/dggs) enables applications to organise and access data arranged according to a Discrete Global Grid System (DGGS)
 - [Connected Systems](https://ogcapi.ogc.org/connectedsystems/) is intended to act as a bridge between static data (geographic and other domain features) and dynamic data (observations of these feature properties, and commands/actuations that change these feature properties)